Get

 Sweet, loyal, playful, bright

-The Maltese is thought to hail from a line of cherished lapdogs from the island of Malta.
-Their lovable personality won the whole Mediterranean over, and countless depictions and writings about them have survived from the Roman days.
-Interestingly, nobody can agree whether the modern Maltese dog we know and love is actually related to the ancient Maltese whose name they bear.
+The Maltese is thought to hail from a line of cherished lapdogs that lived on the island of Malta.
+Their lovable personality won over the whole Mediterranean, and countless depictions and writings about them have survived from the Roman days.
+Interestingly, nobody can agree whether the modern Maltese dog that we know and love is actually related to the ancient Maltese whose name they bear.

 Energy